RShim Troubleshooting and How-Tos

 This output indicates that the RShim service is ready to use.

-Download the suitable DEB/RPM for RShim (management interface for DPU from the host) driver.
+Download the suitable DEB/RPM for RShim (management interface for BlueField from the host) driver.

 Reinstall RShim package on the host.